alwynvanwyk/army-of-agents/README.md

 3. Design the architecture.
 4. Generate a technical specification.
 5. Follow a stage gate process.
 This means to break things up in smaller tasks.
+6. These smaller tasks must then be planned in granular detail.